Use the

 Chiba Prefecture

-The mountain’s Nihonji Temple dates back 1,300 years, and its Buddhist statues draw 300,000 visitors per year.
-The main Daibutsu (lit ‘Big Buddha’) is 31 meters tall and stands midway up the mountain.
+The mountain’s Nihonji Temple was founded in the year 725, and its Buddhist statues draw 300,000 visitors per year.
+The main Daibutsu (lit. ”Big Buddha”) is 31 meters tall and stands midway up the mountain.
 See how many of the smaller 1,500 statues of rakan Buddhist disciples you can spot in nooks around the mountain.

-Jigoku Nozoki (lit.
-‘Peek into Hell’), is a rock outcropping which sticks straight out from a sheer cliff face, hanging unnervingly, but safely, a hundred meters above the ground below.
-This spot offers peerless views of the area’s natural beauty and the perfect spot for you to take a photo to remember your trip to Mt.
+Jigoku Nozoki (lit. ”Peek into Hell”) is a rock outcropping which sticks straight out from a sheer cliff face, hanging unnervingly, but safely, a hundred meters above the ground below.
+This spot offers peerless views of the area’s natural beauty and is the perfect sightseeing spot for you to take a photo to remember your trip to Mt.
 Nokogiri.

 The Mt.
-Nokogiri Ropeway Station is about a 10-15 minute-walk from both JR Hamakanaya Station (train) or Kanaya Port (ferry).
+Nokogiri Ropeway Station is about a 10- to 15-minute walk from both JR Hamakanaya Station (train) or Kanaya Port (ferry).

 Train: Two hours from JR Tokyo Station to JR Hamakanaya Station on the JR Uchibo Line.